 - Inform your parent as soon as possible about bullying incidents.

-Sharing these tips allows you to give your child a plan of action so he or she knows the steps to take if a problem develops.
+Sharing these tips allows you to give your child a plan of action so they know the steps to take if a problem develops.
 Getting the issue of food allergy bullying out in the open not only helps empower your child but also helps spread awareness.